ilievanadezhda/CS-433-Road-Segmentation/README.md

 2. **Massachusetts Roads Dataset**: 1500x1500 pixel images, segmented into smaller parts.
 See [notebook](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/notebooks/massachusetts.ipynb) for preprocessing this dataset for our needs.
 [Link](https://www.kaggle.com/datasets/balraj98/massachusetts-roads-dataset) to original dataset.
 4. **Kaggle Dataset**: 400x400 pixel images from Los Angeles, filtered for road presence.
 The original dataset was downloaded using Googlemaps API.
 See [notebook](https://github.com/ilievanadezhda/Road-Segmentation-ML/blob/main/notebooks/kaggle.ipynb) for preprocessing this dataset for our needs.
 [Link](https://www.kaggle.com/datasets/timothlaborie/roadsegmentation-boston-losangeles) to original dataset.

+**Download Data**
+- For ease of use, we provide a link so you can download the datasets already preprocessed.
+[Download Data](https://www.dropbox.com/scl/fi/vl5ygbyuyhchcp7getra7/datasets.zip?rlkey=avjkd4q1x0v7dilid56h0fdy8&dl=0%22)

 ## Installation
 Note: This guide is for users who have anaconda or miniconda installed.
 If you are using a different tool for managing environments such as `venv` then skip steps [2-4] and create the environment following the appropriate [guideline](https://docs.python.org/3/library/venv.html).
 1. Clone the repository: